Suwon, Korea

 When we asked people what advice they would give someone preparing to move to Suwon, they said:

 "Suwon is a vibrant city located in the Gyeonggi Province of South Korea.
 It is known for its rich cultural heritage and modern infrastructure.
 Before moving to Suwon, expats should be aware of the cost of living, which is generally higher than other parts of South Korea.
 Additionally, expats should research the local transportation system, which includes buses, subways, and taxis.
 It is also important to be aware of the language barrier, as English is not widely spoken in Suwon.
-Finally, expats should research the local customs and etiquette, as they may differ from their home country," said one expat in Suwon.
+Finally, expats should research the local customs and etiquette, as they may differ from their home country," wrote one member in Suwon.

 How do I find a place to live in Suwon?